 - Use adaptive leadership skills.
 This can be achieved by thinking outside the box when presented with an issue, being flexible and helping members of your team to embrace uncertainty.

 - Try to understand individuals in your organisation holistically.
 This is an easy one; making an effort to gently enquire about the weekends, evenings and any hobbies and activities of individuals in your organisation will give you a holistic view of them, both as they are in the work, and beyond.
 Not only will this increase your rapport and social capital, but it will also allow you to better understand their actions and response to different situations.

 - Offer support.
 Having an ‘open door’ policy will encourage your team to come to you if they ever need support.
 Make sure you have an in-depth understanding of the support that the organisation itself can offer, and also other community groups or services that might be able to help.

 When we think of trauma, the first thing that usually comes to mind is a broken bone, or PTSD that is the result of a dramatic, unforeseen, terrifying circumstance.
-However, the nature of the pandemic over the past few years has caused trauma and unrest for a great number of us.
-By practicing trauma informed leadership in your organisation, you will provide a safe space for people to re-engage with the work, and to heal and move forward.
+However, any unexpected event or injury can create a trauma response.
+By practising trauma-informed leadership in your organisation, you will provide a safe space for people to re-engage with the work, and to heal and move forward.